 SCHOOL MEALS DURING COVID-19

-Families of children who receive free or reduced price school meals or attend a Community Eligibility Provision (CEP) schools may be eligible for Pandemic EBT (P-EBT) benefits to help alleviate missed school meals during the 2020-2021 school year for children participating in virtual learning and for school closures caused by COVID-19.
+Families of children who receive free or reduced-price school meals or attend a Community Eligibility Provision school may be eligible for the Pandemic Electronic Benefit Transfer program (P-EBT) to help alleviate missed school meals during the pandemic.
 No application is necessary.
-Learn more about P-EBT here.